wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 The companion plugin WooCommerce Rich Guys Swiss Knife allows you to add more tools to your swiss knife like custom fields on a per product and per variation basis for checkout forms and a lot more.

+= What's new? =

-Now includes translations for German and Spanish.
+* Now includes translations for German, Portuguese and Spanish.
+* WooCommerce Checkout Localization Management for core WooCommerce Fields

 == Usage ==